0xJuancito/multichain-auditor/README.md

 The order is important because that determines which one is the base token, and which one is the quote token.
 In other words, if the price is WETH/USDC or USDC/WETH.

-This is the case for example on Optimism, where the pair is [WETH/USDC](https://info.uniswap.org/#/optimism/pools/0x85149247691df622eaf1a8bd0cafd40bc45154a9) while on Polygon it is [USDC/WETH](https://info.uniswap.org/#/polygon/pools/0x45dda9cb7c25131df268515131f647d726f50608).
+As contracts may have different addresses on different chains, the token order can change.
+That is the case for example on Optimism, where the pair is [WETH/USDC](https://info.uniswap.org/#/optimism/pools/0x85149247691df622eaf1a8bd0cafd40bc45154a9) while on Polygon it is [USDC/WETH](https://info.uniswap.org/#/polygon/pools/0x45dda9cb7c25131df268515131f647d726f50608).

-💡 Verify that the token orders hold for all chains.
+💡 Verify that the token orders is taking into account, and it is not assumed to be the same on all chains.

 ### Signature replay